 There are rare exceptions where I may need to break confidentiality, such as if there’s risk of serious harm or to comply with the law.
 This is explained fully in our counselling agreement, and we can discuss any concerns.

-If you’re attending online, make sure you have a private, quiet space where you won’t be interrupted or overheard.
+Ensure you have a private, quiet space where you won’t be interrupted or overheard.
 You’ll need a charged device and a reliable internet connection.
+You may also be more comfortable if you can be hands-free.

 You might like to jot down anything you’d like to bring, but it’s also okay to show up and see what comes up in the moment.
 Please arrive promptly and make payment as agreed.

-You’re welcome to explore other forms of expression too, such as drawing, writing, or music, if that feels helpful.
+You’re welcome to explore other forms of expression too, such as drawing or writing in session, or bringing something you created between sessions such as music, writing or art, if that feels helpful.

 Weekly sessions are usually the most effective for building consistency and trust.
 However, we can discuss what works best for you.